AndreiCherniaev/AddsubmoduleRemovesubmoduleAddsubmodule/README.md

 use the '--force' option.
 If the local git directory is not the correct repo or you are unsure what this means choose another name with the '--name' option.
 ```
-Becase I already have folder 'myBuildroot/buildroot' in my computer.
-You can remove folder
+Because I already have folder 'myBuildroot/buildroot' in my computer, you can remove the folder
 ```
 rm -rf .git/modules/myBuildroot/buildroot
 git config --remove-section submodule.myBuildroot/buildroot
 ```
 And go to step 1).
-Another way to do step 3) is remove repo from your computer and clone again fror github, then you can do step 1).
+Another way to do step 3) is to remove the repo from your computer and clone again from Github, then you can do step 1).
 Tested with git version 2.34.1